nostrumbiodiscovery/pele_platform/docs/_sources/developers/index.rst.txt

 #####################################
-Add your own new simulation mode
+Developers: Add your own mode
 #####################################